syncfusion-content/xamarin-docs/Xamarin/TreeView/Getting-started.md

 N> To know more about obtaining our components, refer to these links for [Mac](https://help.syncfusion.com/xamarin/installation/mac-installer/how-to-download) and [Windows](https://help.syncfusion.com/xamarin/installation/web-installer/how-to-download).

-I> Starting with v16.2.0.x, if you reference Syncfusion assemblies from the trial setup or from the NuGet feed, you also have to include a license key in your projects.
-Please refer to [Syncfusion license key](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion license key in your Xamarin application to use our components.
+I> Starting with v16.2.0.x, if you reference Syncfusion<sup>®</sup> assemblies from the trial setup or from the NuGet feed, you also have to include a license key in your projects.
+Please refer to [Syncfusion license key](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion<sup>®</sup> license key in your Xamarin application to use our components.

 ## Launching the TreeView on Each Platform